Watch now: N.C. Folk Festival brings local performers to iconic Greensboro spots

 Hamilton's saxophone player named the background singers The Hamiltones.
 It stuck.

-Out on their own since about 2018, they are still The Hamiltones.
-They maintain a good relationship with Hamilton and still do music projects with him, Williams said.
+Out on their own since about 2018, they maintain a good relationship with Hamilton and still do music projects with him, Williams said.

 Williams calls The Hamiltones "my brothers."